Purchases through our links may earn LEVVVEL a commission.

-Unlike memory rank, a spec that completely depends on the design of a RAM stick itself, whether you’ll be able to run RAM in multi-channel configuration depends on your CPU and motherboard.
+Unlike memory rank, a spec that entirely depends on the design of a RAM stick itself, whether you’ll be able to run RAM in multi-channel configuration depends on your CPU and motherboard.
 The memory controller in your CPU (back in the day, the memory controller was part of the board’s chipset) can support either dual, triple (quite rare these days), or quad-channel memory operation.
 Next, different motherboard models have support for different multi-channel configurations.

 But if you have a consumer-grade CPU and board, they usually come with a memory controller with two-channel support and DIMM slots that feature two physical memory channels.
-Each memory channel has a 64-bit bandwidth and here lies the main reason for running memory in the multi-channel configuration.
-By running it in dual channel mode, you practically double the data rate from 64-bit to 128-bit (or 256-bit, in case of quad-channel configuration).
+Each memory channel has a 64-bit bandwidth, and here lies the main reason for running memory in the multi-channel configuration.
+By running it in dual channel mode, you practically double the data rate from 64-bit to 128-bit (or 256-bit, in the case of quad-channel configuration).

 Now, on the motherboard side, RAM slots supporting dual-channel configurations are usually colored the same.
 So, if you have a dual-stick memory kit, install the two sticks in DIMM slots that have the same color.
 They are usually slots 1 and 3 or 2 and 4.
-On some models this can be different but if you’re not sure, just follow the coloring scheme.
+On some models, this can be different but if you’re not sure, follow the coloring scheme.

-Running memory in multichannel configurations can have certain performance benefits.
+Running memory in multi-channel configurations can have certain performance benefits.
 In case you’re using apps that can utilize this extra memory bandwidth.
 For instance, if you’re playing an open-world game where data is constantly swapping in and out of RAM.
 Having a 128-bit memory bandwidth instead of a 64-bit one will increase performance in these demanding open-world games.

 A similar thing can be said about memory-heavy apps (rendering apps, video editing tools, programs used for simulations, and machine learning).
 Doubling or quadrupling the memory bandwidth should increase performance to a certain degree.
 But just how much?
 Let’s find out.

 So, let’s start with gaming.
 The current open-world trend in gaming means games need more RAM than ever.
 And, if possible, they prefer fast RAM that runs in multi-channel configuration.
 This allows the CPU to cycle through memory faster and more efficiently, which should increase performance.
-You can find more about how CPU and RAM work together and depend one on another in our RAM vs CPU guide.
+You can find more about how CPU and RAM work together and depend on one another in our RAM vs CPU guide.

 And this also works for older titles.
-Here you can see that CS: GO, a game that’s almost a decade old (yes, we know, it has been almost ten years since this game came out), sees up to a 33 percent performance increase when running on a system with a dual-channel memory configuration.
+Here you can see that CS: GO, a game that’s almost a decade old (yes, we know, it has been nearly ten years since this game came out), sees up to a 33 percent performance increase when running on a system with a dual-channel memory configuration.
 Of course, not all games will see a benefit (see Doom in the first video or Total War Shogun 2 in this Gamer’s Nexus analysis).
-But, in most cases, you will see big improvements.
+But, in most cases, you will see significant improvements.

 Do note that, even if you don’t see a higher average frame rate, there’s a good chance you will get higher 1% and .1% lows.
 Next, running faster memory in single-channel mode will net you fewer frames than running slower memory in dual channel config.
 In other words, it’s better to get two sticks of slower memory than one stick of fast RAM.

 The same works for games.
 They run much better when you switch from single-channel to dual-channel configuration.
-But, you won’t get extra performance if you switch from a dual-channel to quad-channel system.
+But, you won’t get extra performance if you switch from a dual-channel to a quad-channel system.
 One interesting finding is that you can get faster boot times and performance in Windows 10 if you switch from single-channel mode to dual channel.
 Another reason to always go dual channel.

 There’s an unwritten rule in the DIY PC community that says the following: if you plan on running your memory in dual or quad-channel mode, get a RAM kit from the get-go.
-It’s because getting different RAM sticks to run in multichannel configuration is next to impossible.
-Even if they run at the same frequency and have the same timings.
+It’s because getting different RAM sticks to run in multi-channel configuration is next to impossible, even if they run at the same frequency and have the same timings.

 The reality is a bit different.
 Now, two things are sure: